vtjoeh/samsung_tv_control/SetupSmartTVControl.md

-# Samsung TV Control for Cisco RoomOS — Setup Guide
+# Setup Guide: Samsung TV Control for Cisco RoomOS

-Control 1 to 4 Samsung TVs from a Cisco RoomOS device using the SmartThings cloud API.
+Control 1 to 4 Samsung displays from a Cisco RoomOS device using the SmartThings cloud API.
 No bridge or extra server required.
-The macro builds its own Control Panel, syncs the GUI on open, and integrates with the codec's standby state.
+The macro builds its own Control Panel, syncs the GUI on open, and responds automatically to codec standby state, calls, and content sharing.

 ---

 ## Prerequisites

-- A SmartThings account with your Samsung TV(s) already added in the SmartThings mobile app
+- A SmartThings account with your Samsung display(s) already added in the SmartThings mobile app
 - A Cisco RoomOS device (RoomOS 11.x)
 - The `SamsungTVControl.js` macro file
 - A computer (Mac or Windows) to run the one-time setup